A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

 \subsection{Differences between this study and the previous one}

-This work is part of a bigger research project where we investigate coding idioms and constructs that affect code legibility and readability, what are they, which ones are the best, and how researchers and developers evaluate what ``best'' means.
-Thus, we reuse in this work the methodology we employed in our previous paper \citep{oliveira2020}.
+This work is part of a bigger research project where we investigate formatting elements, coding idioms, and programming constructs that affect code legibility and readability, what they are, which ones are the best, and how researchers and developers evaluate what ``best'' means.
+Thus, the methodology we used in this work resembles the methodology of a previous study \citep{oliveira2020}, but the studies are different.
 We dedicate this section to explaining the differences between the two works.

 In the previous paper, our goal was to examine and classify the tasks performed by human subjects in experiments and response variables employed by researchers to assess code legibility and readability.
-This paper builds upon our previous work, so much so that Section~\ref{sec:background} presents a summary of that paper, and aims to investigate formatting elements that were compared in the literature and which ones are more legible.
-Because the goals of the two studies are different, the research questions are different.
-The data analysis (explained in \autoref{sec:data_analysis}) is also different.
+This paper builds upon our previous work, so much so that \autoref{sec:background} presents a summary of that paper, and aims to investigate formatting elements that were compared in the literature and which ones are more legible.
+Because the goals of the two studies are different, the research questions and data analysis (explained in \autoref{sec:data_analysis}) are also different.
+Moreover, we changed the process of the search for papers to better match the goal of this study.
+We used papers found in our previous work as seed papers for defining a new search string for this work.

-The remainder of the methodology, which deals with article selection (i.e., the search strategy, study exclusion, study inclusion, and study quality assessment), was inherited from our previous work.
-However, some studies that were selected in our previous work are not adequate to answer the research questions of this study.
-For example, \cite{Buse2008} performed a study involving humans to predict readability judgments based on code features and human notions of readability.
-This study focuses on code readability, moreover, these coding alternatives were indirectly compared in their work.
-As a consequence, we are unable to determine which code alternatives were involved in the comparisons.
-Because of this, we changed an inclusion criterion from our previous methodology (IC3) to select only studies on legibility that directly compare formatting elements or styles (a group comprising multiple formatting elements), and the alternatives can be clearly identified.
-Therefore, several studies that were examined in our previous work, for example~\citep{Buse2008,Trockman2018,Scalabrino2018,Scalabrino2019,Posnett2011,ONeal1994,Kasto2013,Jbara2017} were not examined in this work, because we cannot use them to answer our current research questions.
+The remainder of the methodology, which deals with study selection (i.e., study exclusion, study inclusion, and study quality assessment), was reused or adapted from our previous work.
+Because some studies that were selected in our previous work are not adequate to answer the research questions of this study, we changed inclusion criteria, more specifically IC1 and IC3, to select only studies on legibility that directly compare formatting elements or styles that can be clearly identified.
+Finally, a subset of the \nbPapersFromAllEnginesAndSnowball documents had already been analyzed in the selection phases of our previous work, and therefore we partially reused the results from it.